 - He is buried with his wife at Wolf River Cemetery in Pall Mall, Tennessee

-Books about Alvin C. York
+Books and Movies about Alvin C. York

-Movies About Alvin C. York
+Alvin C. York Video

 In summary, Sergeant Alvin C. York is a true American hero.
 Not only did he accomplish amazing things during WW1, but he lived a very philanthropic lifestyle, helping organizations and causes he believed in.
 Although he has been gone for almost 50 years now, his spirit lives on!